 |Graduate application||We welcome applications from graduates holding a minimum of a 2:2 classification.
 If your degree is not in a Science related subject or it is 5 years or more since you last studied please contact the admission unit for further information. |

 |Access||Essential: 60 credits at Level 3, including 15 in credits in biology, 15 credits in maths and 15 credits in physics/chemistry.
 39 of the 60 credits must be at distinction, the remaining credits may be gained from ungraded level 3 credits and passed at merit or higher.
 5 GCSE subjects graded 5-9 (or A*-C) and must include: English Language, Mathematics and Science.|

 |International entry for this course|

-We do not accept international students through UCAS.
-However, we do accept International students who successfully complete the Foundation Certificate in Science and Engineering (Health and Medicine) programme at the Liverpool International College.
-A clinical visit to a Diagnostic Radiography department as well as a successful interview will also be required.
+We accept international students through UCAS, as well as those international students who successfully complete the Foundation Certificate in Science and Engineering (Health and Medicine) programme at the Liverpool International College.

 |Academic reference||An academic reference must be included within the UCAS application.
 If the applicant is a graduate and has been working since graduating (within three years), an employer reference is acceptable.|

 |Profession-specific knowledge and skills required|